initOS/odoo-analyse/README.md

 `--test-filter` ..
 Include module starting with `test_`

-`--state-filter` ..
+`--state-filter installed` ..
 Only modules with a specific state.
 This connects to a database to determine the state of a module.
 The connection information are extracted from a configuration file or using the database parameters

+`--full-graph` ..
+If set all the above filters are only used for the starting nodes and not for the base modules

 ### Module graph